International Journal of Dental Materials Journal Policies

 About the Journal

 International Journal of Dental Materials (IJDM) (E-ISSN: 2582-2209) is an Open Access, International Peer-reviewed online journal published quarterly.
 IJDM's Open access policy enables readers and researchers to download its' content free of cost.
 The journal’s full text is available online at https://ijdm.co.in/.
 The journal allows free access (Open Access) to its contents and permits authors to self-archive the final accepted version of the articles on any OAI-compliant institutional / subject-based repository.

 Scope of the Journal

 International Journal of Dental Materials welcomes editorial queries, original studies, evidence-based research works and practical innovations, reviews, case reports, and concise communications.
-This journal intends knowledge transfer and spread of verified information from valuable researchers to all fellow dental fraternity.
+This journal intends to knowledge transfer and spread verified information from valuable researchers to all fellow dental fraternity.
 Manuscripts displaying studies on dental biomaterial properties, performance, induced host response, immunology, and toxicology will attain the highest priority for publication.
 Documentation emphasizing advancing dental technology, innovations in dental materials design, and their clinical viability succeed the hierarchy of publishing preference.
-The journal integrates the academicians, clinicians, and researchers from a global platform in all the scientific activities.
+The journal integrates academicians, clinicians, and researchers from a global platform in all scientific activities.

 Abstracting and Indexing Information

 The journal is registered with the following abstracting/indexing partners:

 Crossref, Google Scholar, CAS (A Division of the American Chemical Society), Open J-Gate, Road, PKP Index, Cite Factor, Scientific Indexing Services (SIS), Directory of Research Journal Indexing (DRJI), ResearchBib, Cosmos, and JournalTocs.